The administration app for clubs, groups, teams and associations.

 Free e-paper on digitization

 We have prepared the most important areas relating to digitization for clubs and summarized them compactly in an ePaper.
-Get your club on track digitally too — Continue to e-paper download.
+Get your club on track digitally too — continue to e-paper download.

 Our servers are located in Germany and the chat itself can do exactly what it is intended for — write and receive messages (text and image).
-Because for surveys and news, there are Members' app a separate area.
+Because for surveys and news, there are members' app a separate area.
 As a result, nothing is mixed together from the communication side.

 Be part of over 15,000 clubs